Pultti/MovieAppReact/README.md

 **Elokuvaharrastelijan sovellus made by NWA**

-No copyright, this is our group task where we spend a lot of hours.
+Please Fork this repo instead of cloning, so we can all learn.

 - Youtube: https://youtu.be/vqPHRC3u-tI
 - Nettisivu: https://nwadb.onrender.com/